 How can I work my tricep long head at home?

-There are several exercises that can effectively target the long head of the tricep at home with minimal equipment:
+Several exercises can effectively target the long head of the tricep at home with minimal equipment:

-- Dips: Dips can be done using a sturdy chair or bench, it targets the tricep muscles, including the long head, by lowering and raising the body using the arms.
+1. Dips: Dips can be done using a sturdy chair or bench.
+It targets the tricep muscles, including the long head, by lowering and raising the body using the arms.

-- Bodyweight Tricep Extension: This exercise targets the tricep muscles, including the long head, by leaning forward so that your body weight is supported by your elbows.
+3. Bodyweight Tricep Extension: This exercise targets the tricep muscles, including the long head, by leaning forward so that your elbows support your body weight.

-- Resistance band pushdowns: this exercise can be done with a resistance band and a door anchor, it targets the tricep muscles, including the long head, by extending the arms and pulling the band down.
+4. Resistance band pushdowns: this exercise can be done with a resistance band and a door anchor.
+It targets the tricep muscles, including the long head, by extending the arms and pulling the band down.

 Isolating the long head of the tricep muscle can be achieved through a combination of proper form, exercise selection, and resistance.